SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A package manager is a program that manages packages, i.e. handles installing, uninstalling, updating...
 A package manager typically can manage packages from many different developers.
 A package is a file in a package format.
-A package unsually is made up of an archive (format) of some kind and some metadata.
+A package format usually is made up of an archive (format) of some kind and some metadata.
-Package managers mainly for programming languages tend to do their package management for the local project by default, and only globally for the whole system if explicityly instructed
+Package managers mainly for programming languages tend to do their package management for the local project by default, and only globally for the whole system if explicityly instructed with -g or --global.
+Package managers mainly for OS's typically install their packages for the whole system by default, though some have the option for installation in the home directory only, e.g. by using --user.
 Package managers are contrasted with installers, which usually install one piece of software only, and do not keep it updated.

 #### package manager commands